-Examples of situations in which an appeal might be suspended pending further adjudication by the Board (or review by a review officer) include:
+Example of situations in which an appeal might be suspended pending further adjudication by the Board include:

 - the effect of a review officer's decision is not clear or requires a further adjudicative decision before its effect will be apparent.
 The party is uncertain whether it is necessary to appeal a review officer's decision to WCAT.
-The party may file an appeal to WCAT, but request that the appeal be suspended pending a decision by a Board officer implementing the review officer's decision.
-(This would not apply where the issue concerns the payment of retroactive benefits, which must be deferred under s.
-258(3)(b) until WCAT has made a final decision or the appeal has been withdrawn); - the Board may provide a decision as to whether a worker's problems are due to a new work injury, or provide grounds for reopening a prior claim.
+The party may file an appeal to WCAT, but request that the appeal be suspended pending a decision by a Board officer implementing the review officer's decision; - the Board may provide a decision as to whether a worker's problems are due to a new work injury, or provide grounds for reopening a prior claim.
 The decision as to whether or not a new claim should be established is subject to review by the Review Division, while the decision as to whether or not a prior claim should be reopened may be appealed directly to WCAT.
 In such cases, WCAT will normally suspend an appeal pending the Review Division decision.